The-Obstacle-Is-The-Way/Novamind-Backend-ONLY-TWINS/backend/docs/07_SECURITY_TESTING_GUIDELINES.md

 ## Security Test Organization

-Security tests should be organized according to the dependency-based directory structure:
+Security tests should be organized according to the dependency-based directory structure as defined in [Test Infrastructure SSOT](02_TEST_INFRASTRUCTURE_SSOT.md):

 ### Standalone Security Tests